 There are a lot of budget options in Copan, though you won't find much on Hostelworld.
 Check Tripadvisor too.

-- La Casa de Cafe – Recommended by my friend Leif.
-Currently ranked #1 B&B on Tripadvisor.
+La Casa de Cafe – Recommended by my friend Leif and currently ranked #1 B&B on Tripadvisor.
 The downside is it's about five blocks from the town center.

 Where to Eat and Drink

-- British Colonial House – Great location overlooking the main plaza.
+British Colonial House – Great location overlooking the central plaza.
 I ate my first dinner here, an Indian curry.
 Owned by a South African/British man who previously ran a place on Roatan.

-- Casa Ixchel – Super friendly cafe with indoor and outdoor seating.
-The owner is the daughter of a local coffee farmer, and speaks fluent English.
+Casa Ixchel – A super friendly cafe with indoor and outdoor seating.
+The owner is the daughter of a local coffee farmer and speaks fluent English.
 I ate here twice.
 The fruit salad is an excellent value.
 WiFi.

 Things to Do

 The official rate for a tour guide is $25.
-My bilingual guide had worked at Copan for over 30 years, since he was a child, and was very knowledgable.
-Typical tours last two hours.
+My bilingual guide had worked at Copan for over 30 years and was very knowledgeable.

 Traveling Overland to San Salvador

-1. Collectivo at 6:30am from Copan to Santa Rosa (I paid double to get the two front seats to myself).
-The trip was close to three hours over rather poor roads.
+1. Collectivo at 6:30 am from Copan to Santa Rosa (I paid double to get the two front seats to myself).
+The trip was close to three hours over relatively poor roads.

-2. Coach bus from Santa Rosa to border with El Salvador.
-Another two and a half hours at a cost of $5.
+2. Coach bus from Santa Rosa to the border with El Salvador.
+Another two and a half hours at the cost of $5.

 3. Took the wrong chicken bus and ended up heading toward the Guatemala border.
-Add an extra two hours onto my day at a cost of $1.25.
+Add an extra two hours to my day at the cost of $1.25.

 4. Took the proper collectivo to the El Salvador border.
-It took fifteen minutes at a cost of $0.60.
+It took fifteen minutes at the cost of $0.60.

-6. Taxi from bus station to Joan's Hostel took about 20-30 minutes at a cost of $10 (negotiated).
+6. Taxi from the bus station to Joan's Hostel took about 20-30 minutes at the cost of $10 (negotiated).